Knee Arthroscopic Surgery for Meniscus Tears

 Now, the meniscus tear can be repaired with the arthroscope through two tiny (less than a half-inch) incisions.
 The surgery can be performed on an outpatient basis in less than an hour.

 Typically, the surgery can be performed under regional anesthesia with sedation, so there's minimal anesthesia risk.
-Occasionally, small stitches can be placed into the torn cartilage to sew it back together; this technique can successfully treat large tears in younger people.
+Occasionally, small stitches can be placed into the torn meniscus to sew it back together; this technique can successfully treat large tears in younger people.
 If the tear is small, it may be removed.

 Quick Recovery Time